Skip to content

 image

-Macro configuration for typing text
+Macros configuration for typing text

 image

-1. Add the action that opens the in-game chat.
+1. Add the action that opens the in-game chat

-Choose Tap, click +, and assign the Y key.
+Choose Tap, click +, and assign the Y key

 image

-1. Add a delay between opening the chat and typing the message (otherwise the text may not type correctly).
+1. Add a delay between opening the chat and typing the message, otherwise the text may not type correctly

-Click Add action again, choose Delay (ms), and set the delay to 100 ms.
+Click Add action again, choose Delay (ms), and set the delay to 100 ms

 image

-1. Add the action that types the message text.
+1. Add the action that types the message text

-Click Add action, choose Text, and enter Hello! in the text field on the right.
+Click Add action, choose Text, and enter Hello! in the text field on the right

 image

-Click Add action, choose Delay (ms), and set the delay to 100 ms.
+Click Add action, choose Delay (ms), and set the delay to 100 ms

 image

-Click Add action, choose Tap, click +, and assign Enter.
+Click Add action, choose Tap, click +, and assign Enter

 image

-When you finish creating the macro, click Save in the bottom-right corner.
+When you finish creating the macro, click Save in the bottom-right corner

 image